 Cleaning up environmental contamination can be very expensive.
 Without incentives for cleanup and redevelopment, contaminated properties may continue to pose public health hazards long into the future.
 For this reason, brownfield redevelopment programs can protect public health by removing health hazards from our communities.

 - For many brownfield properties the problems and solutions may be obvious.
 For these properties there may be little or no need for direct health agency involvement.

 - For uncontaminated properties with lingering health questions, evaluation by health agencies may reduce unwarranted concerns about redevelopment.

 - For many brownfield properties, the intended future land use can determine what level of contamination poses a health hazard.
-For these properties the health agencies involvement can assure that redevelopment proceeds in a way that is protective of public health.
+For these properties, the health agency's involvement can assure that redevelopment proceeds in a way that is protective of public health.

 - For properties with widespread and complex contamination problems, health agencies can play an important role in recognizing hazards, evaluating health risks, and recommending appropriate cleanup actions.